 - What assessments are used to determine identification for talent development services?

 - What support is provided once a student is identified for services?

 - Will identification from a previous district transfer over to SoWashCo Schools?

 - If I feel my child needs talent development and advanced academic services, but they are not identified, what can I do?

-- What if my child was not identified in grades 2 or 3 but demonstrating outstanding abilities?
+- What if my child was not formally identified but is demonstrating outstanding abilities?

 - What is the timeline for identification for Advanced Academic services

 Talent Development and Advanced Academics services are provided at all SoWashCo elementary and middle schools through the Levels of Service approach.